 Why those conditions?
 Because they contribute significantly to hospital readmission rates.
 Studies have shown that 35% of heart failure patients are readmitted within 30 days.
 Ten percent of patients diagnosed with Acute Myocardial Infarction (AMI) are readmitted in that timeframe.
 While 22% of patients treated for pneumonia return to an inpatient hospital setting within a month.

 Of all readmissions for those conditions, 61% occurred within 15 days of hospitalization.
-Longer term, the yearly rate of rehospitalization was even higher for heart failure, myocardial infraction and pneumonia.
+Longer term, the yearly rate of rehospitalization was even higher for heart failure, myocardial infarction and pneumonia.

 How can an inpatient telemedicine program help?

 Many smaller hospitals can’t justify a fulltime onsite specialist in infection diseases, pulmonology or cardiology.
 These hospitals either do not have the patient volume to support specialist care 24/7/365 or the hospitals can’t afford to attract and retain these providers.
-This is where telemedicine can save the day.
+This is where telemedicine for pulmonology, neurology and other specialties can save the day.

 Remote physicians are able to access all the information required to diagnose and treat the patient including patient medical records, vital information and diagnostic scans.
 Eagle’s providers interact face-to-face with the patient.
 This on-demand access to specialists enables hospitals to reduce physician burnout, nighttime staffing issues, and specialist shortages.